KevinAlavik/dotnyet/README.md

 # dotnyet
-A minimalist bytecode stack-VM written in C++
+A minimalist bytecode VM written in C++